 To achieve strong isolation it's helpful to forbid applications from directly accessing sensitive hardware resources, and instead to abstract the resources into services.
-For example, applications interact with a file system only through open, read, write, and close system calls, instead of reading and writing raw disk sectors.
+For example, Unix applications interact with storage only through the file system's open, read, write, and close system calls, instead of reading and writing the disk directly.
 This provides the application with the convenience of pathnames, and it allows the operating system (as the implementer of the interface) to manage the disk.
+Even if isolation is not a concern, programs that interact intentionally (or just wish to keep out of each other's way) are likely to find a file system a more convenient abstraction than direct use of the disk.